 Then science (Einstein) looked at the nature of light, gravity, space and time and gave us the time-bending theory of relativity.

 At about the same time, science (Bohr, Heisenberg, Schrodinger, Planck, Pauli, Dirac) looked at the wave-particle duality of light and shimmering truth of the sub-atomic world, bestowing upon us the mind-boggling, mystifying theory of quantum physics.
 The more science looked, the more we marvelled at its brilliance and authority.

 Contrary to popular notions, modern science, rather than laying to rest belief in God once and for all, has actually invigorated it.
 The cheerful atheism which characterised much of the twentieth century (at least, as far as Western Europe was concerned), has given way to an aggressive atheism.
 For it was assumed that with the progress of science and the technological revolution it birthed, faith in cold reason, and in man being the measure of all things, would outgrow faith in God.

 For a time, these augries of atheism seemed to be correct.
 Religion retreated; progress continued.
-The 19th century English Poet, Mathew Arnold, penned what is possibly its most memorable imagery when he describes in his Dover Beach the ‘melancholy, long, withdrawing roar’ of the retreating ‘Sea of Faith’.
-Yet as offensive as it was to atheists, by the end few decades of the last century, it was clear that the Sea of Faith had returned: the religious tide was roaring back in (many will contend that the tide had never really gone out).
+The 19th century English Poet, Mathew Arnold, penned what’s possibly its most memorable imagery when he describes in his Dover Beach the ‘melancholy, long, withdrawing roar’ of the retreating ‘Sea of Faith’.
+Yet as offensive as it was to atheists, by the end few decades of the last century, it was clear the Sea of Faith had returned: the religious tide was roaring back in (many contend that the tide hadn’t really ever gone out).